 “While the U.N.’s belated decision to rectify the casualty figures is welcome, it may come too late to undo the harm already caused.
 The delay has bolstered Hamas’s position and increased its chances of survival in the conflict.”

-They question the data’s source: Gaza health authorities, controlled by Hamas, which has run the Gaza Strip since 2007.
+They question the data’s source: Gaza health authorities controlled by Hamas, which has run the Gaza Strip since 2007.

 Those health authorities don’t distinguish between fighters, considered legitimate targets in war, and civilians, whose deaths are regarded as collateral damage.

-Of the remainder, bannering the deaths of women and children obscures the fact that Hamas deems anyone under 20 a “child” and routinely uses boys as young as 14 as gunmen, Prof. Norman Fenton told The Epoch Times.
+Of the remainder, bannering the deaths of women and children obscures the fact that Hamas deems anyone under 20 a “child” and routinely uses boys as young as 14 as gunmen, professor Norman Fenton told The Epoch Times.

 For one thing, he found the number of casualties increasing almost linearly each day from late October to mid-November 2023.